Moving Day (New York City): History

+Second Moving Day

 Near the end of the 19th century, many people began leaving the city for the cooler suburbs in the heat of summertime, and as a result October 1 became a second Moving Day, as people returning to the city would take their belongings out of storage and move into their newly rented homes.
 The October date may be related to the English custom of paying land rents on Michaelmas, which falls on September 29.
 Eventually, the October date began to supplant the traditional May date, so that by 1922 the Van Owners Association reported only a "moderate flurry" of activity on the Spring day.
 The movers also attempted to get legislation passed to spread out the Fall rush to three dates: the firsts of September, October and November.
 Over time, the tradition of a specific Moving Day began to fade, with the remnant evident in commercial leases, which still generally run out on May 1 or October 1.

 At the height of Moving Day in the early 20th century, it was estimated that a million people in the city all changed their residences at the same time.
-Resistance to Moving Day was strong in the 1920s and 1930s, but it took the start of World War II to end the general practice, as the moving industry found it difficult to find able-bodied men to do the work.
+Resistance to Moving Day was strong in the 1920s and 1930s, while it still made cultural appearances as in the 1926 Broadway song "Mountain Greenery", but it took the start of World War II to end the general practice, as the moving industry found it difficult to find able-bodied men to do the work.
 The post-war housing shortage and the advent of rent control finally put an end to the custom for good.
 By 1945, a newspaper headline announced "Housing Shortage Erases Moving Day."

+Common Law Basis

+The basis for Moving Day within NYC was from English common law that had remained present within NYC, and other American cities.
+It existed as a form of tenant protection from at will eviction, for those without a written lease.
+The vast majority of tenants at the time depended on oral leases, a practice that existed under common law that had the same legal status as written leases.

+Importantly, an old legal statute reenacted in 1896, stated that leases of unspecified duration would expire on May 1 annually.
+Effectively making any oral lease a year long.
+For this reason, a tenant could legally challenge a landlord who asked for a rent increase on October 1 on the grounds they had oral agreements that fixed the price of the rent until April 30.